gethubguy/cellectibles-repository/README.md

-# Net54 Baseball Forum Archive
+# Net54 Baseball Forum Archive → Collectibles Archive (Migration in Progress)

-This project archives the Net54 Baseball forum (https://www.net54baseball.com/) for historical preservation and future AI analysis.
+This project started as a Net54 Baseball forum archiver and is expanding to become a comprehensive collectibles data archive, including forums, auction houses, and content sites.

+## 🚀 Migration Status

+We're currently migrating to a new structure that supports multiple data sources.
+The existing Net54 scraper continues to work normally during this transition.

+- **Current**: Net54 forum scraping (fully operational)
+- **Coming Soon**: Heritage Auctions, PSA Forums, PrewarCards, and more
+- **Migration Guide**: See [MIGRATION_GUIDE.md](MIGRATION_GUIDE.md) for details

 ## Quick Start